-Below, an asterisk () means the item is subject to the \$350 calendar year deductible.
-And, after we pay, you generally pay any difference between our allowance and the billed amount if you use a non-PPO physician or other health care professional.
+Below, an asterisk (\) means the item is subject to the \$350 calendar year deductible.
+And, after we pay, you generally pay any difference between our allowance and the billed amount if you use a non-PPO physician or other healthcare professional.

-High Option Benefits You pay Page Medical services provided by physicians: • Diagnostic and treatment services provided in the office PPO: \$20 copay per covered office visit and 10% of the covered professional services including X-ray and lab 33 Non-PPO: 25% of covered professional services Services provided by a hospital: • Inpatient PPO: 10% of room and board and other hospital charges, inpatient \$100 per admission copayment applies 63 Non PPO: 25% of room and board and other hospital charges, inpatient \$300 per admission copayment applies • Outpatient PPO: 10% of other hospital charges 66 Non PPO: 25% of other hospital charges Emergency benefits: Accidental injury Nothing up to Plan allowance of covered charges incurred within 72 hours of an accident 70 Medical emergency Regular benefits 71 Mental health and substance use disorder treatment: Regular cost-sharing 74 Prescription drugs: • Retail pharmacy Network pharmacy: Member pays lesser of \$10 or pharmacy's usual and customary cost for generic drugs/25% preferred drugs for up to a maximum of \$150 for up to a 30-day supply/40% non-preferred drugs for up to a maximum of \$200 for up to a 30-day supply/\$10 plus the difference in cost between the brand name and the generic for up to a 30-day supply for the initial fill and first refill.
+High Option Benefits You pay Page Medical services provided by physicians: Diagnostic and treatment services provided in the office Note: Certain diagnostic tests are not subject to the calendar year deductible.
+See Section 5 (a).
+PPO: \$20 copay per covered office visit and 10% of the covered professional services including X-ray and lab Non-PPO: 25% of covered professional services 33 Services provided by a hospital: Inpatient PPO: 10% of room and board and other hospital charges, inpatient \$100 per admission copayment applies Non PPO: 25% of room and board and other hospital charges, inpatient \$300 per admission copayment applies 63 Services provided by a hospital: Outpatient PPO: 10% of other hospital charges Non PPO: 25% of other hospital charges 66 Emergency benefits: Accidental injury Nothing up to Plan allowance of covered charges incurred within 72 hours of an accident 70 Emergency benefits: Medical emergency Regular benefits 71 Mental health and substance use disorder treatment: Regular cost-sharing 73 Prescription drugs: Retail pharmacy Network pharmacy: Member pays lesser of \$10 or pharmacy's usual and customary cost for generic drugs/25% preferred drugs for up to a maximum of \$150 for up to a 30-day supply/40% non-preferred drugs for up to a maximum of \$200 for up to a 30-day supply/\$10 plus the difference in cost between the brand name and the generic for up to a 30-day supply for the initial fill and first refill.
 For subsequent refills, you pay the greater of 50% or the amount described above (except for Maintenance Choice).
-85
+84